clean-s-1/coverage-in-cpp-hrajpoot-js/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **YES yes/no**
+Do you think some of them have potential to guide code-improvements in your team? **YES**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)

-**
-1. I'll apply the learning in project's pull request while reviewing them.
+**1. I'll apply the learning in project's pull request while reviewing them.
-2. Knowledge sharing among the teammates by giving them feedback.
+**2. Knowledge sharing among the teammates by giving them feedback.
-3. Refactoring the code until it is not impacting the estimation **
+**3. Refactoring the code until it is not impacting the estimation